 - 50% of our equity partners are women

 - Nearly 66% of our counsel and associate attorneys are women

 We have African American, Asian, Hispanic, LGBTQ+, and women partners serving on all of our firm’s key committees.
 For example, on our four-person Executive Committee, one is African American, one is Hispanic and LGBTQ+, and one is a woman.
-On our Compensation Committee, which is comprised of seven people, one is an African American woman, one is Hispanic, one is LGBTQ+, one is Hispanic and LGBTQ+, and three are women.
+On our Compensation Committee, which is comprised of seven people, one is an African American woman, one is Hispanic and LGBTQ+, and four are women.
 Of the other firm-wide committees, 12 out of 16 committee chairs fall into one of the diverse categories.
 In addition, the firm’s General Counsel is Hispanic.
 We also enjoy significant diversity among our staff, which represents many cultural backgrounds and countries of origin.

 Law360’s 2021 diversity rankings names Fross Zelnick among the Top 10 U.S. law firms with 100 or fewer attorneys for diversity in its equity partnership.

-Law360’s August 2022 Glass Ceiling report recognized Fross Zelnick for the sixth year in a row.
-Specifically, the firm was ranked #8 on the list of most women in equity partnerships and #4 overall, for the percentage of female attorneys and equity partners among law firms with fewer than 100 lawyers.
+Law360’s August 2023 Glass Ceiling report recognized Fross Zelnick for the seventh year in a row.
+Specifically, the firm was ranked #11 on the list of most women in equity partnerships and #6 overall, for the percentage of female attorneys and equity partners among law firms with fewer than 100 lawyers.

 As a testament to our commitment to having a diverse and equitable workplace, our firm established the Fross Zelnick Diversity Committee, which includes partners, an associate, and employees from different departments within the firm.
 While we are proud of our diversity and inclusion at the firm, we know that we cannot rest on our laurels.
 The work of this inclusive committee ensures that we find ways to further enhance our environment and enable us to better serve our clients around the world.